 Here are some short videos I've made recently.
-You also find these and others on my Youtube channel:
+You can also find these and others on my Youtube channel:

 Biddlestone Hornpipe/Walsh's Hornpipe